JianxGao/MinD-3D/README.md

 # Dataset and checkpoints
 You can download fMRI-Shape by this link: https://huggingface.co/datasets/Fudan-fMRI/fMRI-Shape.

+You can download fMRI-Objaverse by this link: https://huggingface.co/datasets/Fudan-fMRI/fMRI-Objaverse.

 You can download the weight of subject 1 through the link: